 Brand Beats Keywords

-At least when we’re talking about how to choose a domain name.
-Your domain should reflect your business.
-You don’t have to throw every keyword into the mix, however.
+At least when we're talking about how to choose a domain name.
+In coming up with a domain name, your domain should reflect your business.
+You don't have to throw every keyword into the mix, however.

 Read over Moz's domain name guide.
 They make a strong case for shying away from keywords altogether.
 More and more, search engines are shifting focus from keyword-targeted domains.
 They also look cheesy, like you're trying too hard to attract visitors.